t2-0/led-pattern-encoder/README.md

 LED Pattern Encoder

 A C++ application for editing and animating 8x8 LED patterns, with support for multiple displays (1x / 4x).

 Built using raylib + raygui.
+Supports native desktop and WebAssembly builds via Emscripten.

 ------------------------------------------------------------